-REALPAC Canadian Real Estate Compensation Survey Aon Hewitt Global Total Compensation Measurement Survey - Canada Canadian Federation of Apartment Associations - Rental Housing Industry Compensation & Benefits Survey
+Purchased: REALPAC Canadian Real Estate Compensation Survey Aon Hewitt Global Total Compensation Measurement Survey - Canada

-The services of an independent compensation consultant were not used in 2019.
+The services of an independent compensation consultant were not used in 2020.

 Compensation Process

 Annually the HR Committee reviews and recommends to the Independent Trustees the approval of compensation for the President and Chief Executive Officer.
 The President and Chief Executive Officer reviews and approves the compensation of other senior executives, including the Named Executive Officers, where appropriate.
 The HR Committee reviews the compensation of the other senior executives and may confirm or amend it, as appropriate.